Sdzial0/lab5/labreport5.md

 | [MxM](https://github.com/musicexmachina/mxm)|4|26611|Sept.
 1 2016|22 Feb 2017|4|
 | [Click it 'n' Ticket](https://github.com/infinitymin3r/clickitnticket)|3|1140|Sept.
 13 2016|Feb.
 6 2017|8|

+For Soul Engine, the number of contributors is 5.
+The number of lines of code is 11827.

+For Mergeable, the number of contributors is 3.
+The number of lines of code is 1209.

 For FullScreenPokemon, the number of contributors is 11.
 The number of lines of code are 41850, with 415556 added, and 373706 removed.